MF Ghost

-MF Ghost (MFゴースト, MF Gōsuto) is a Japanese manga series written and illustrated by Shuichi Shigeno.
-It is a sequel to Initial D, and is also focused on the Japanese street racing scene.
+MF Ghost (MFゴースト, Emu Efu Gōsuto) is a Japanese manga series written and illustrated by Shuichi Shigeno.
+It is a sequel to Initial D, and it also focuses on the Japanese street racing scene.
 It was serialized Kodansha's seinen manga magazine Weekly Young Magazine from September 2017 to February 2025, with its chapters collected in 23 tankōbon volumes.

-An anime television series adaptation by Felix Film aired in October to December 2023; a second season aired from October to December 2024; a third season is set to premiere in January 2026.
+An anime television series adaptation by Felix Film aired its first season from October to December 2023; a second season aired from October to December 2024; a third season aired from January to March 2026; a fourth and final season has been announced.

+The series was followed by Subaru and Subaru, which started in July 2025.

 Plot

 The series takes place in 202X, where self-driving electric cars have replaced internal combustion ones.
 However, in Japan, there is a large organization called MFG, founded by Ryosuke Takahashi (from the Initial D series), that is focused exclusively on street racing with internal combustion cars.
 Kanata Rivington (カナタ・リヴィントン, Kanata Rivūinton), a 19-year-old Japanese-British man who is competing under the pseudonym Kanata Katagiri (片桐 夏向, Katagiri Kanata), has shown up on the scene driving a Toyota 86.
 He manages to work his way through the ranks of MFG, beating top-tier cars such as the Lamborghini Huracán LP 610-4, Ferrari 488 GTB, Lotus Exige, Alfa Romeo 4C and Porsche 911 Carrera (991).
 Kanata has been trained by legendary downhill and rally racer Takumi Fujiwara (the protagonist of the Initial D series) at the Royal Donington Racing School in the UK and is a Formula 4 world champion.
 He has only one motive: to find his long-lost father.